kddubey/cappr/README.md

      ignoring their semantics if they were transformed
   4. ignore your prior over multi-token labels.

-I'm not sure how cumbersome users find these issues.
-In my last job, I worked on a challenging multi-class multi-token problem.
-Our team took at least a few days to address them.

 This package tries to do one thing well: classification.
-I still need to evaluate it on more datasets and tasks.
-But the goals are that:
-  1. It performs as well as CVS on single token label sets
-  2. It's significantly more usable than CVS on multi-token label sets
-  3. It's not much more computation than CVS.
+I'll assess it across these dimensions: statistical performance, computational performance, and usability.

 ## Setup